apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

         from test/fizz_buzz_test.rb:1:in `<main>'
 ```

 Humm, it actually executed something, but it didn't go well.
 What happened here is that it was not possible to load the `fizz_buzz` file.
 Luckily, it is something easy to solve.
-Ruby includes a `require_relative` to require a file specifying a relative path.
+Ruby includes `require_relative` to require a file specifying a relative path.
 This path must be built based on the current file path.
-In our case, our test file is inside a `test` directory, so the path has to move backward one directory and then add the path to the required file.
+In our case, our test file is inside a `test` directory, so the path has to move backward one directory (with `..`) and then add the path to the required file.

 Our testing file now looks this way.